View

 Why Does File Format Even Matter?

 Now, you might be thinking, "Why does all this matter?
 Can't I just pick one format and stick to it?"
 Well, think of your logo as a star athlete.
 To perform best, it needs to adapt to different games, each with its own rules.
-Similarly, your logo needs to look its best whether it's on a billboard, a website, or a business card.
+Similarly, your logo needs to look its best whether it's on a billboard, a website or a business card.
 And the key to that versatility lies in choosing the right file format.

 Using a high-resolution EPS file for your website might make it slower, while using a low-res JPEG for your billboard might result in a blurry mess.
-On the other hand, using a PNG format for your social media posts ensures clear, crisp visuals, and a SVG for your website keeps it looking sharp on all devices.
+On the other hand, using a PNG format for your social media posts ensures clear, crisp visuals and a SVG for your website keeps it looking sharp on all devices.

 Moreover, different formats cater to different design needs.
 Need transparency for a sleek website design?
 PNG's your guy.
 Need a compact yet high-quality image for your email signature?
 Say hello to JPEG.
 Want to animate your logo for a digital ad?
 GIF is ready to roll!